hentity/site/posts/pacman.md

 ### Pacman Capture-the-Flag

 The bot will play a multiplayer, capture-the-flag variant of pacman, where agents control both pacman and ghosts in coordinated team-based strategies.
-Your team will try to eat the food on the far side of the map, while defending the food on your home side.
+Your team will try to retrieve food from the far side of the map, while defending the food on your home side.

 ![Intro Image](/img/pacman/intro.png)